Disney Dream Cruise First-Timer Tips

 - Costumes.
 Pirate or Princess for Pirate Night.

-The Disney Dream is absolutely beautiful, it is well-maintained, perfectly decorated and with superb service.
-We thoroughly enjoyed our cruise and I’ll share the beauty and fun and give you some tips that we learned on the way!
+The Disney Dream is absolutely beautiful, it is well-maintained, perfectly decorated and has superb service.
+I’ll share the beauty and fun and give you some tips that we learned on the way!
 Your adventure begins far before you reach the ship and you can plan it all online.
 You can also get a DVD to help plan your cruise, here.

-A few things to begin with are the terms you will hear on a regular basis throughout your cruise.
+A few things, to begin with, are the terms you will hear on a regular basis throughout your cruise.
 Embarkation is when you first board the ship at the beginning of your cruise.
 Debarkation is when you get off of the ship at the end of your cruise.
-It’s also good to know what part of the ship you are going to be staying at and learning the terms makes it easier to navigate and not get lost.
+It’s also good to know what part of the ship you are going to be staying at and learning the terms.
+This makes it easier to navigate and not get lost.

 Port is the left side of the ship when you face forward, Starboard is the opposite and is right when you face forward.
 Aft is the back of the ship and forward is, well, forward.

-Also, when you port at Disney’s private island, Castaway Cay–make sure you refer to it as Castaway KEY as that is how it is pronounced.
+Also, when you port at Disney’s private island, Castaway Cay–make sure you refer to it as Castaway KEY.
+That is how it is pronounced.
 Don’t ask me why but, that’s how it is!

 If you’re worried that you’ll have to hold on to stay aboard the ship, you don’t have to worry about that at all.
 You may think it’s funny but, I thought we would be rocking.
 As soon as you embark, you’re greeted by Disney Cruise Cast Members and they will announce your family via microphone as you walk in.

 TIP: Prior to boarding, make sure to check out the Port Canaveral terminal.
-There’s character photo ops and cool Disney Cruise Ships replicas.
+There are character photo ops and cool Disney Cruise Ships replicas.

 It feels like a hotel resort and you don’t feel like you’re on a boat.
 Embarkation begins around noon and it’s best to try to get on earlier as it’s less busy!
 You can pick your embarkation time when you do your online check-in, so try getting the earliest.
 If you’re a part of the Castaway Club, you’ll get first dibs.
 After your first sail, you become a member.

 You can board and head right to lunch, most people do.
 But, if you arrive early you can take advantage of the pools.
-You can head up to Cabanas for a buffet lunch and then wait until your room is ready.
-Your bags will be waiting for you at the front of your room so, make sure you head up as soon as it’s ready so that you can put your belongings away.
+After that, you can head up to Cabanas for a buffet lunch and then wait until your room is ready.
+Your bags will be waiting for you at the front of your room so.
+Make sure you head up as soon as it’s ready so that you can put your belongings away.